Ionospheric Connection Explorer: Launch planning

 Upon initial completion and delivery of the ICON observatory in 2016, launch plans centered around the launch range at Kwajalein Atoll in the Pacific Ocean.
 ICON was originally scheduled to launch in June 2017, but was repeatedly delayed because of problems with its Pegasus XL launch vehicle.
 The launch vehicle was mated to its air-launch aircraft Stargazer for a launch attempt in June 2018.
 This launch was cancelled days before because the rocket showed issues on the first leg of the ferry flight to Kwajalein.
 Given the availability of the launch range in Cape Canaveral, and a review of the suitability of this site, it was adopted as the ICON launch site.
 The October 2018 launch from Florida was scheduled after an initial review of the avionics issues.
 Whereas the delays in 2017 were due to concerns with rocket-payload and fairing separation systems, the 2018 delays were due to noise in the rocket avionics systems.
 The issues resulted finally in the 2018 Cape Canaveral launch being scrubbed minutes before the scheduled launch.
 These issues were ultimately resolved and ICON launched from Cape Canaveral on 11 October 2019 at 02:00 UTC.
 After an approximately month-long commissioning period, ICON began sending back its first science data in November 2019.

 Science payload

-ICON carries four scientific instruments designed to image even the faintest plasma or airglow to build up a picture of the ionosphere's density, composition and structure.
-The complete instrument payload has a mass of 130 kg and are listed below:
+ICON carried four scientific instruments designed to image even the faintest plasma or airglow to build up a picture of the ionosphere's density, composition and structure.
+The complete instrument payload manifest had a mass of 130 kg and is listed below: